Management and Security powered by Landesk

 Client certificate-based security

-Ivanti® Management Suite 2016 introduces a new client certificate-based security model for Windows-based devices.
+Ivanti® Endpoint Manager powered by Landesk 2016 introduces a new client certificate-based security model for Windows-based devices.
 When this security model is active, only devices with valid certificates can decrypt secure core server data.

-Because this security model isn't compatible with agents from older Management Suite (9.x) versions, it isn't enabled by default.
+Because this security model isn't compatible with agents from older Endpoint Manager (9.x) versions, it isn't enabled by default.
 However, Ivanti strongly recommends that you enable this security model once your managed devices are all using version 2016 or later agents.

-If Management Suite version 2016 or later is the first installation of Management Suite in your network environment, you can safely enable client certificate-based security because older agent versions won't be present.
+If Endpoint Manager version 2016 or later is the first installation of Endpoint Manager in your network environment, you can safely enable client certificate-based security because older agent versions won't be present.

 If you have devices with older agent versions and you enable client certificate-based security, those devices won't be able to decrypt secure data from the core server and many agent features won't work correctly.